-Our remaining performance obligations ("backlog") consist of contractually binding sales agreements or purchase orders for integrated electronic display systems and related products and service.
-Orders are included in backlog when we are in receipt of an executed contract and any required deposits or security.
-As a result, certain orders for which we have received binding letters of intent or contracts will not be included in backlog until all required contractual documents and deposits are received.
-Backlog can fluctuate due to large order bookings and the timing and seasonality of net sales.
-Because order backlog fluctuates and may be subject to extended delivery schedules, orders may be canceled and have varied estimated profitability.
-Our backlog is not necessarily indicative of future net sales or net income.
-Backlog is not a measure defined by GAAP, and our methodology for determining backlog may vary from the methodology used by other companies in determining their backlog amounts.
+Backlog represents the dollar value of orders for integrated electronic display systems and related products and services which are expected to be recognized in net sales in the future.
+Orders are contractually binding purchase commitments from customers.
+Orders are included in backlog when we are in receipt of an executed contract and any required deposits or security, and have not yet been recognized into net sales.
+Certain orders for which we have received binding letters of intent or contracts will not be included in backlog until all required contractual documents and deposits are received.
+Orders and backlog are not measures defined by GAAP, and our methodology for determining orders and backlog may vary from the methodology used by other companies in determining their orders and backlog amounts.